LoadRunner Variables

 1. Language-Specific Variables:

-Language-specific variables are those variables which need both declaration and definition (optional) at the start of the script such as:
+Language-specific variables are those variables that need both declaration and definition (optional) at the start of the script such as:

 int count;